 'I am Palnatoki', came the answer that wrenched Tofig's head around.

 'Fear not, Hunding.
 I have nothing against you.
 I would like to come aboard, if you will make me welcome', Palnatoki smiled broadly, holding up his open palms as if to yield in a fight.
 'I owe you something, I believe - for ridding us all of Lifing', the warrior leader told him, ignoring the outburst.

 'How is that?'
 If Hunding was already stunned, he was rendered almost speechless by this news.

 'It was nothing, really', Hunding smiled, lying through his teeth.
 He did not want to be taken back in chains.
 'I was asked to hand something to the Imperator from the prince.
 As it was well-wrapped and bound we were unaware of what it was.
-As Basil did not take it amiss, I would guess it was a welcome gift.
+And as Basil did not take it amiss, I guessed it to be a welcome gift.
 That is all I know.
 I wish you well on your way'.

 Palnatoki stepped back over the ships' sides onto his own vessel and oarsmen pushed away.
 With a cheery wave and laud laughter from both crews, they took their farewells.

 'That was close', Tofig wiped his brow.

 'What now, that we need no longer pass through Holmgard?'
 Aesc thought, out aloud.